 Instructions

-• MEATBALLS: Peel the onion and cut in half.
-If desired, make pickled red onions with one half (See Note 1) or save for another recipe.
-Grate the other half on the large holes of a cheese grater until you have a completely filled ½ cup of grated onion.
+• Peel the onion and cut in half.
+If desired, make pickled red onions with one half (see note 1) or save for another recipe.
+Grate the other half on the large holes of a grater until you have a completely filled 1/2 cup of grated onion.
 Add onion to a large bowl.
 Add remaining meatball ingredients (except for the flour).
-Season to taste with salt & pepper (I add ÂĽ tsp pepper and Âľ tsp salt).
-Gently knead the ingredients until they are integrated, being careful not to overwork the meat.
+Season with the salt and pepper.
+Gently knead the ingredients until they are integrated, careful not to overwork the meat.

-• MEATBALLS CONT.: Use a tablespoon measuring spoon to scoop a heaping tablespoon of the meat mixture and roll it into an evenly-sized ball.
-Repeat with the remaining meat mixture to make around 24-27 meatballs.
+• Use a tablespoon measuring spoon to scoop aย heapingย tablespoon of the meat mixture and roll it into an evenly-sized ball.
+Repeat with the remaining meat mixture to make around 24โ€“27 meatballs.
 (I find it helpful to lightly grease my hands with cooking spray to make rolling the balls easier.)
 Working with one meatball at a time, roll to lightly coat in the flour, shaking off the excess.
 Arrange the meatballs, spaced apart, on the sheet pan.

-• BAKE: Generously spray the meatballs with cooking spray.
-Bake for 15 minutes; then use a metal spatula and your fingers (careful, they're hot!) to gently flip the meatballs over to the other side.
-Bake for another 5-8 minutes, or until nicely golden brown/charred on each side and baked through.
+• Generously spray the meatballs with cooking spray.
+Bake for 15 minutes; then use a metal spatula and your fingers (careful, theyโ€™re hot!) to gently flip the meatballs over.
+Bake for another 5โ€“8 minutes, or until nicely golden brown/charred on each side and baked through.

-• SERVE: Lightly toast the pita (Note 3).
+• Lightly toast the pita (see note 4).
 Spread 2 tablespoons of plain Greek yogurt inside each pita and sprinkle with salt to taste.
-Layer in lettuce, cucumber slices and, if desired, add in pickled red onions (Note 1).
-Add 4-5 meatballs on top and drizzle lots of sauce over the pitas and enjoy immediately.
+Layer in lettuce, cucumber slices and, if desired, add in pickled red onions (see note 1).
+Add 4โ€“5 meatballs on top and drizzle lots of sauce over the pitas and enjoy promptly.

 Video